 We shall develop refined Petersson trace formula where only the members of $\mathcal{F}_\theta[n]$ appear on the spectral side.
-We shall start with smaller family and get the larger family by summation.
+We shall start with smaller families and get the larger families by summation.